 04 of 05

 Short Trips from Nice

-Antibes is one of my favorite small towns.
-Medieveal ramparts hug the coastline as the sea pounds the rocks below.
-The old town is a charming maze of small streets, full of bistros, bars and boutiques.
-Its heart is the old cast-iron market place that fills up daily with a fresh fruit and vegetable market.
+Antibes is one of France's most charming small towns.
+Medieval ramparts hug the coastline as the sea pounds the rocks below.
+The old town is a charming maze of small streets, full of bistros, bars, and boutiques.
+Its heart is the old cast-iron marketplace that fills up daily with a fresh fruit and vegetable market.
 Nearby the Picasso Museum is housed in a small chateau that the artist lived in during his time in Antibes.
 It houses some great art plus ceramics that Picasso designed and had made by craftsmen in nearby Vallauris.
-And then there's the splendid Fort Carre, built by Vauban as a defence against raiders from the sea.
+And then there's the splendid Fort Carre, built by Vauban as a defense against raiders from the sea.
 It overlooks the best marina on the Mediterranean, filled with the kind of yachts that not even a lottery win will buy.
 Add to that the pine-filled Cap d'Antibes that takes you round to Juan-les-Pins, and it makes a very attractive place indeed.

 - Guide to Antibes